Best Running Watches in 2018

 Best Budget GPS Watch with Wrist Heart Rate

-If you want a basic GPS watch with wrist heart rate for a better price than the Forerunner 35 ($50 less at the time of publication), the Polar M200 is your best option.
+If you want a basic GPS watch with wrist heart rate for a better price than the Forerunner 35, the Polar M200 is your best option.

 Like the Forerunner 35, it has wrist heart rate with basic GPS functions.
 It’s simple and easy to use.
 And because it’s from Polar, there are additional metrics Polar provides to analyze training based on heart rate.
 Smartphone notification alerts also appear on the watch.